Aspose/releases.aspose.com/content/en/zip/net/new-releases/aspose.zip-for-.net-24.4-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Aspose.ZIP for .NET 24.4 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.ZIP for .NET 24.4 (DLLs-only package) helps .NET developers with cross-platform integration and supports extracting entries compressed with the Shrink method from ZIP containers within their C# archive extraction apps.

+### Easily Extract Shrink-compressed ZIP Entries

+Expand the portfolio of your ZIP extraction apps with this C# archiving API release.
+It lets you extract entries compressed with the Shrink method from ZIP containers and augments the ability to work with a refined variety of ZIP archives.

+Add the latest archive management features to your .NET solutions with version 24.4 of Aspose.ZIP for .NET.
+Download the library and get started today!

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.ZIP for .NET 24.4 Release Notes](https://releases.aspose.com/zip/net/release-notes/2024/aspose-zip-for-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}